ArchipelagoMW/Archipelago.MultiClient.Net/docfx/docs/packets.md

 {
     // The event is fired for every received item.
 Keep a local index to compare against in the case of continuing
-    // an existing session after an earlier disconnection.
+    // an existing session after an earlier disconnection. var itemToHandle = itemHandler.DequeueItem();
-    // The index on this handler is the index of the *next* upcoming item, not the current one. if (itemHandler.Index <= MyIndex)
+    // Since we dequeued the current item already, the index on the handler is the index of the *next* upcoming item,
+    // not the currently processing one.
+    if (itemHandler.Index <= MyIndex)
     {
         return;